Introduction

 Hibernate: update website set name=?, url=? where id=?

-Deleting a Website
+Deleting Website

 Send below information to delete a website: